 HRINZ has made a commitment to work with the academic community in New Zealand.
 One of the ways we do this is by connecting tertiary students with practitioners through the HRINZ Student Ambassador Programme.

-There are six programme placements available throughout New Zealand and each includes complimentary registration at the HRINZ NZ HR Conference and one year's complimentary HRINZ Student Membership.
+We have six programme placements available throughout New Zealand and each includes complimentary registration at the HRINZ NZ HR Conference & Expo and one year's complimentary HRINZ Student Membership.
 Successful applicants are the "face of HRINZ and HR" on their campus for the year, promoting and educating on their future profession.

 Applications for the 2016 Student Ambassador Programme are now closed.

 This programme is intended for second and third year undergraduate students studying in New Zealand.
 Extramural students, and those doing a Post Graduate Diploma in HRM are also welcome to apply.
 The Student Ambassador Programme is open to tertiary students regardless of their HRINZ membership status.

 For further information, please contact the Membership Team.